LWFlouisa/Betanpo/README.md

 A DSL in Ruby that might be the future of my "smart" DSL.

 ## Not Complete
-This is part of a larger research project for automating programming, and developing languages meant for AI systems to use.
+This is part of a larger research project for automating programming, and developing languages meant for ERNB models to use.